Harishspice/Abhorrent-Sign-Tracker/README.md

 ## Contributions

-Contributions to Bird Flip are welcome!
+Contributions to Abhorrent Sign Tracker are welcome!
 If you have any suggestions, improvements, or new visual effects to add, feel free to create a pull request.

 ## License

-Bird Flip is licensed under the MIT License.
+Abhorrent Sign Tracker is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

-Bird Flip utilizes the power of OpenCV and MediaPipe libraries for hand and face tracking.
-Special thanks to the developers and contributors of these open-source projects.
+-Abhorrent Sign Tracker utilizes the power of OpenCV and MediaPipe libraries for hand and face tracking.
+- Harishspice has created and is maintaining this project

+  # Thank You